 9. Enjoy your power

-Navigating the dating world in your 30s means you are dating a man from a position of power.
+Navigating the dating world in your 30s means you are dating from a position of power.
 Enjoy this dating power flip at 30.
 Embrace your life experiences and bring them to the dating table.
-There is nothing more attractive than a self-assured powerful woman who doesn’t hesitate to play the game!
+There is nothing more attractive than a self-assured, powerful woman.

 10. Learn to use dating apps well